Caring for our Church family and sending missionaries (Red Box)

-The Association for the Propagation of the Faith (APF) assists each and every one of the Catholic Church’s 1,069 mission dioceses to provide pastoral care and preach the Gospel effectively.
+The Association for the Propagation of the Faith (APF) assists every one of the Catholic Church’s 1,069 mission dioceses in providing pastoral care and preaching the Gospel effectively.

-It was founded in Lyon, France, in 1822 by a young French woman, Pauline-Marie Jaricot (right).
-She began by persuading local working people to support overseas mission by giving a farthing a week.
-A century later, when the organisation was established in almost every country in the world, Pope Pius XI made it the official mission-funding society for the Catholic Church.
+It was founded in 1822 by Pauline-Marie Jaricot (right), a young woman in Lyons, France.
+She persuaded local working people to give a farthing a week in support of overseas mission.
+A century later, the organisation was established in almost every country in the world.
+Pope Pius XI made it the official mission-funding society for the Catholic Church.

-Watch the videos below to find out more about what your support of the Red Box achieves.
+Watch the video below to find out more about what your Red Box achieves.

-The APF in England and Wales works collaboratively with the Mill Hill Missionary Society; the only major missionary society to have been formed in England.
-Mill Hill Missionaries are sent to the most remote places in the world to share the love of Christ with those who are in need, both spiritually and materially.
+The APF in England and Wales works with the Mill Hill Missionary Society – the only major missionary society formed in England.
+Mill Hill missionaries go to the most remote places in the world to show the love of Christ to those in need, both spiritually and materially.

-As part of this partnership, APF-Mill Hill publish Mission Today, a quarterly magazine that keeps supporters up to date with mission news from throughout the world.
+As part of this partnership, APF-Mill Hill publishes Mission Today, a quarterly magazine that keeps supporters up to date with mission news from throughout the world.